Zhangxf-ccnu/scDOT/README.md

 ## System Requirements

-Python support packages: pandas, numpy, scanpy, scipy,ot
+Python support packages: pandas, numpy, scanpy, scipy, POT

 ## Versions the software has been tested on